jeftegoes/ExampleContainerizedDotNETCoreApp/README.md

 ## 3.1.
 Variables Types

 - Terraform variables were completely reworked for the terraform 0.12 release.
-- You can now have **more control over the variables**, and have **for and for-each loops**, which where not possible with earlier versions.
+- You can now have **more control over the variables**, and have **for and for-each loops**, which was not possible with earlier versions.
 - You don't have to specify the type in variables, but it's recommended.
 - Everything in one file is not great.
 - Use variables to **hide secrets**.
   - You don't want the AWS credentials in your git repository.
 - Use variables for elements that **might change**.
   - AMIs are different per region.
-- Use variables to make it yourself easier to reuse terraform files.
+- Use variables to make it easier to reuse terraform files.

 ### 3.1.1.
 Simple types